wxcctechsummit/wxcclabguides/TechSummitRoW_2021/Lab8.md

 * Set a password and confirm that you can login to WxM with these credentials.
 * Note the username & password of the WxM agent which will be used to link the CH user with this WxM user.

-## b) Identify Org ID, CH User ID and email of Agent
+### 2. Identify Org ID, CH User ID and email of Agent

 * Login to [Control Hub](https://admin.webex.com)
 * Enter the Customer admin email id and the password.